MJspitta/alx-system_engineering-devops/0x02-shell_redirections/README.md

 21. Reverse the input
 22. Display all users and their home directories, sorted by users
 100. Find all empty files and directories in current directory
+101. List all files with a .gif extension